rmera/gomd/README.md

 1. ramachandran.py For Ramachandran angles.
 1. interfaces.py plots the results of the InterByRes
 1. plots.py for most other properties.
+1. rdf2gomd.py A small program to put the results of the rdf task in a regular by-column goMD format, which can then be plotted with plots.py.
+The last line from the output of the _rdf_ task of goMD needs to be pasted in a file, which is then fed to this script.

+## Undocumented features

+As somebody looking into the code might notice, there are a few additional features in goMD that are not found here or in the Wiki.
+The reason for that is that those features have not been properly tested yet.

 goMD, a little program for the analysis of molecular dynamics simulations.